1999AZZAR/mcp-ecosystem/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you resolve common issues when setting up and using the MCP Ecosystem.
+This guide helps you resolve common issues when setting up and using the AZZAR MCP Server Suite.

 ## Setup Issues